Leaving passwords in a will

 What leaving passwords in your will means in Australia

 Leaving passwords in your will is the process of documenting how access to your digital assets and online accounts should be handled after your death.
-When you include details about your digital life in your will, you can ensure that important accounts, files, and information remain secure while allowing trusted people to manage what needs to be managed.
+When details about a person's digital life are included in a will, accounts, files, and information may remain secure while allowing trusted people to manage what needs to be managed.

 In Australia, there is no specific law requiring you to include passwords in your will, but there are practical and legal reasons why many people choose to do so.
 Digital assets have become as valuable as physical property, yet they often remain inaccessible after death without the right information.
-Including instructions about how to manage passwords after death helps reduce confusion, prevents account lockouts, and protects sensitive information.
+Some people consider that documenting how passwords are managed after death may be relevant to reducing confusion, account lockouts, and exposure of sensitive information.

-To address this effectively, certain practical steps should be considered.
-You may choose to include a separate digital assets schedule alongside your will, naming a digital executor of will who can access and manage your online presence.
+Approaches people often take to address this include a range of practical considerations.
+Some people choose to include a separate digital assets schedule alongside their will, naming a digital executor of will who can access and manage their online presence.
 Some people decide to include passwords in will documents directly, while others prefer to store this information separately and update it regularly.
 The approach often depends on your comfort with security, the number of accounts you hold, and whether you have identified a trusted digital executor.

 Key points: